 Planned hospital visits and stays

-If you're referred to hospital or other NHS premises for specialist NHS treatment or diagnostic tests by a doctor, dentist or another primary care health professional, you may be able to claim a refund of reasonable travel costs under the Healthcare Travel Costs Scheme (HTCS).
+You may be able to claim a refund of reasonable travel costs if you're referred to hospital or other NHS premises for specialist NHS treatment or diagnostic tests by a doctor, dentist, or another primary care health professional.
+See the NHS Healthcare Travel Costs Scheme.

 Day surgery or pre-admission

-If you are going into hospital for a pre-admission or day surgery appointment and know you will need specific care and support afterwards, let us know in advance so we can arrange for an assessment of your needs, or signpost you to other organisations that can provide the support you need.
+If you're going into hospital for a pre-admission or day surgery appointment and know you will need specific care and support afterwards, let us know in advance so we can arrange for an assessment of your needs.
+We may also signpost you to other organisations that can provide the support you need.

-If you, or your carer, are admitted to hospital in an emergency we have a responsibility to consider if we need to make arrangements on your behalf to:
+If you, or your carer, are admitted to hospital in an emergency we have to consider if we need to make arrangements on your behalf to:

-If you are in an NHS hospital and will need care and support after you leave, this will be arranged for you in hospital.
-Our social care teams in hospital work in partnership with hospital staff and community health providers seven days a week.
+If you're in an NHS hospital and will need care and support after you leave, this will be arranged for you in hospital.
+Our social care teams in hospital work in partnership with hospital staff and community health providers 7 days a week.

-For other transport options for hospital visits please see:
+For other transport options for hospital visits see:

 Community Equipment Service

-Mobility equipment such as wheelchairs and walking aids to overcome some of the difficulties you may have living at home can be loaned by Surrey County Council's Community Equipment Service if you have eligible needs.
+Mobility equipment such as wheelchairs and walking aids to help you live at home can be loaned by our Community Equipment Service.
+You must have eligible needs.

 You could also ask us for an assessment of your needs.
-Only those with eligible needs may be entitled to receive funded support from the council.
-Try our quick and easy-to use online support needs checklist to get an indication of whether you are likely to qualify for social care support.
+Only those with eligible needs can get funded support from us.
+Use our online support needs checklist to see if you are likely to qualify for social care support.

-As well as providing you with information on the support you could access locally, the checklist will also tell you if it might be worth spending time to do a full support needs assessment.
+As well as providing you with information on the support you could access locally, the checklist will also tell you if you need to do a full support needs assessment.